 Only he had the mettle to denounce the rule of a celebrated Prime Minister (Mrs. Gandhi), realizing that the democratic ways were neglected and were affecting the masses.
 There lied a young braveheart in the body growing old, which refused to ‘let go’.

 THE BORN REBEL: Popular movements in India

-A bright student at nine, he joined the Patna Collegiate, where he found a friend for life: Ramvrikhsha Benipuri.
-Both shared the enthusiasm for the various activities held in the campus.
-Benipuri found a critic for his articles and a friend in need in JP.
+A bright student at nine, Jayaprakash Narayan joined the Patna College, where he found a friend for life: Ramvrikhsha Benipuri.
+Both shared the enthusiasm for the various activities held at the campus.
+Benipuri found a critic for his articles and a friend in need in Jayaprakash Narayan.

-Meanwhile, JP tied a knot with Prabhawati who shared his love for the nation and joined hands in the movements he was deeply involved.
+Meanwhile, Jayaprakash Narayan tied a knot with Prabhawati who shared his love for the nation and joined hands in the movements he was deeply involved in.
 A bright girl of fourteen, Prabhawati was courageous and enterprising.
-The intense desire to contribute in the Indian National Movement couldn’t fade in her even after getting married.
+The intense desire to contribute to the Indian National Movement couldn’t fade in her even after getting married.
 Instead, she now found a companion with whom she could discuss her plans and could find help in their execution.
-JP knew that Prabhawati could not reside with him in the Vidhyapeeth hostel, he was apprehensive to suggest his newlywed wife go to her father’s house.
-His wife, however, wasn’t just another young woman dreaming of a happy married life, but a warrior of freedom, who proposed to go to Sabarmati Ashram and offer her service.

 THE MAKING OF THE LOKNAYAK

 After much effort of his own, Jayaprakash Narayan succeeded in reaching to the University of California (US) for higher studies.
 Sociology was his major subject, he exhibited his study of Karl Marx and gradually turned his views to Marxism.
 The time he spent in the US, studying in different universities due to financial problems added more thoughtfulness and commitment to his personality to serve his own people back home.